 Physico-chemical evolution and mechanical stresses

-The implementation of materials induces in all major microstructural and geometrical transformations.
-In the case of reactive materials (thermosetting polymers, elastomers, hydraulic binders, etc.), a set of chemical transformations allow to pass from the liquid (or fresh) state to the solid state by reaching the desired mechanical properties and the expected shape.
+The implementation of materials generally induces significant microstructural and geometrical transformations.
+In the case of reactive materials (polymers, elastomers, hydraulic binders, etc.), a set of chemical transformations allow to shift from the liquid (or fresh) state to the solid state to reach the desired mechanical properties and the expected shape.
 The non-reactive materials (thermoplastic polymers, metals, etc.) are implemented either by fusion or by hot or cold plastic deformation.
 All these processes are very often associated with temperature changes and possibly with moisture transfers (concrete exposed to drying, polymerization of glue by hydration, etc.).
-Associated with an evolution of the mechanical properties, these spatial and temporal variations of temperature and water content induce significant deformations and stresses, which can go up to damage and cracking.
+Associated with an evolution of the mechanical properties, these spatial and temporal variations of temperature and water content induce significant deformations and stresses, which are likely to generate damage and cracking.

 Ongoing scientific developments conducted in this TRU will include :